rodrigopinto/heroku-deploy/README.md

 # heroku-deploy

-A collection of rake tasks that help to deploy an application following a common way to every app.
+A collection of rake tasks that help deploy, backup and restore database for your heroku applications.

 ## Installation